vespolina/vespolina-site/README.md

 ===============================

 1. Clone the project from github
+2. Copy ``app/config/parameters.yml.dist`` to ``app/config/parameters.yml`` and adjust values to your need
-2. Run ``composer install``
+3. Run ``composer install``
-3. Create your own _parameters.yml_
+4. Create your own _parameters.yml_
-4. Create a vhost for your project
+5. Create a vhost for your project
-5. Execute the follow commands
+6. Execute the follow commands

 ```
 $ php app/console doctrine:database:create